eseifert/madam/doc/overview.rst

 The extensions used to read, process, and write file formats are called **processors**.
 Usually, they are interfaces to external libraries that are used in the background to do all the heavy lifting.
 There are two types of processors in MADAM:

+Essence processors (or just processors)
+    Represented by :class:`madam.core.Processor` objects.
+Essence processors
--   *Essence processors* or just *processors*, represented by :class:`madam.core.Processor` objects, are responsible to read and write the actual data in a specific file format.
+    are responsible to read and write the actual data in a specific file format.
 They also offer various operations that can be performed to modify the data, e.g. to resize or to rotate an image.
 One implementation of this interface is the :class:`madam.image.PillowProcessor` class.

+Metadata processors
--   *Metadata processors*, represented by :class:`madam.core.MetadataProcessor`
+    Represented by :class:`madam.core.MetadataProcessor` objects.
-    objects, are responsible to read and write metadata only.
+    Metadata processors are responsible to read and write metadata only.
     Prominent examples of such metadata could be ID3 in MP3 audio files, or Exif in JPEG images.
 For example, the implementation for Exif metadata is the :class:`madam.exiv2.Exiv2MetadataProcessor` class.

 Operators